Check out our Transfer Credit Calculator! List every college credit you’ve earned and see which ones could transfer to UTSA.

 Distinguished Transfer Scholarship

-Fall and spring transfer applicants who are transferring 24-66 credit hours and get admitted to UTSA by the Distinguished Transfer Scholarship priority deadline will be given automatic consideration for this scholarship valued up to $6,000* for up to two years or four semesters if renewal eligibility is maintained.
+Fall and spring transfer applicants who are transferring in at least 24 credit hours at the time if admission will be given automatic consideration based on academic merit.
+The Distinguished Transfer Scholarship is valued up to $6,000* for up to two years or four semesters if renewal eligibility is maintained.
 The value is awarded on a competitive basis.

-This scholarship is competitive so out-of-state and international students can receive a Competitive Scholarship Waiver and pay in-state tuition for every year they hold a competitive scholarship of at least $1,000.
+This scholarship is competitive so out-of-state and international students can receive a Competitive Scholarship Waiver and pay in-state tuition for every year they meet the renewal requirements.

 *while funding is available